 Health & Well-Being

-CNCS is a federal agency that leads service, volunteering, and grant-making efforts in the United States.
+AmeriCorps is the federal agency connecting individuals and organizations through service and volunteering to tackle the nation's most pressing challenges.
 The agency engages more than 275,000 Americans each year in service to their nation and community at nonprofits, schools, public agencies, and other community and faith-based groups.
 National service members address critical community needs and improve lives through full-time, hands-on service or capacity-building activities.
 As a host, we provide training and support for program partners and their National Service Volunteers statewide.

 Our Wellness programs focus on community-wide education, prevention, support, and healing related to substance abuse and suicide through Youth Development and Culture Grants, Youth and Tobacco Prevention, Sacred Beginnings, Hooper Bay Wellness Project, and the Rural Providers’ Conference (RPC).